HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Ads are the most common requests, followed by "unknown"—a collection of various uncategorised or lesser used sites—then CDN, social and utility and then analytics.
-So while there are some categories more popular than others, what's perhaps the bigger takeaway here is how varied third-party usage is.
+Ads are the most common requests, followed by "unknown"—a collection of various uncategorized or lesser used sites—then CDN, social and utility and then analytics.
+So, while there are some categories more popular than others, what's perhaps the bigger takeaway here is how varied third-party usage is.
 They really are used for all sorts of reasons rather than one or two use cases dominating all the others.

-#### Third-party requests by type and rank
+### Third-party requests by type and rank

 {{ figure_markup(
   image="third-parties-medium-third-party-requests-by-type-and-rank-on-mobile.png",